motiz88/roland-sysex.js/README.md

 * Dispatch a `SET_LISTENING_DEVICES` action with the IDs of one or more input devices and you will begin receiving messages from them.
 * Listen for `RECEIVE_MIDI_MESSAGE` actions to handle incoming MIDI messages.

 This repo is a work in progress.
-Watch this space for updates and in the mean time have a look at the source code for a better idea of what's going on.
+Watch this space for updates and in the mean time have a look at the [documentation][doc-url] and the source code for a better idea of what's going on.

 [travis-image]: https://img.shields.io/travis/motiz88/redux-midi.svg?style=flat-square
 [travis-url]: https://travis-ci.org/motiz88/redux-midi